nolfwin/symloss-ber-auc/README.md

 Code for the paper: On Symmetric Losses for Learning from Corrupted Labels
 Authors: Nontawat Charoenphakdee, Jongyeong Lee, Masashi Sugiyama

-Implementation for experiments with Cifar-10 and Mnist
+Implementation for experiments with CIFAR-10 and MNIST

 Paper link: [ArXiv](https://arxiv.org/abs/1901.09314)